enarjord/passivbot_binance_isolated_margin_legacy/README.md

 the bot's purpose is to accumulate btc

+it can be used actively according to user's judgement of market conditions, but is designed and intended to work passively, i.e. "set and forget"

+a reasonably accurate backtester is included

-it simultaneously longs and shorts any btc quoted market
+it simultaneously longs and shorts (optionally long only or short only) any btc quoted market

+it favors neither direction, but allocates equal volume to shorts and longs

 it longs by making small bids and shorts by borrowing coin from binance and making small asks